-When the inverter is switched ON, the GREEN "POWER" LED (2, Fig. 6.1) will be lighted.
-This LED indicates that the input section of the inverter is operating normally.
-Under normal operating conditions, AC output voltage will now be available at the GFCI Duplex Receptacle (5, Fig 6.1).
+When the inverter is switched ON, the "POWER ON" LED (2, Fig. 6.1) will be lighted Green.
+This Green LED indicates that the input section of the inverter is operating normally.
+Under normal operating conditions, AC output voltage will now be available at the GFCI Duplex Receptacle (4, Fig 6.1).
 The Status LED on the GFCI (5C in Fig 6.1) will be lighted Green.

 Switch on the AC load(s).
-The GREEN "POWER" LED (2, Fig 6.1) and the Green Status LED on the GFCI (5C in Fig 6.1) should remain lighted for normal operation of the load.
+The Status LED on the front panel of the unit (2, Fig 6.1) and the Status LED on the GFCI (4C in Fig 6.1) should remain lighted Green for normal operation of the load.

-9.2 POWERING ON THE LOADS
+9.2 POWERING ON LOADS

 After the inverter is switched on, it takes a finite time to become ready to deliver full power.
 Hence, always switch on the load(s) after a few seconds of switching on the inverter.
 Avoid switching on the inverter with the load already switched on.
-This may prematurely trigger the overload protection.
+This may prematurely trigger the overload protections.